Explore the science and hazards of generating electricity from fission. Design, build and test a container to safely transport “nuclear” waste.

 We are keen to work with schools to help raise awareness of engineering and demonstrate the opportunities that studying for a degree in engineering can provide.
 We invite pupils and teachers to try some hands-on engineering, to hear about our research, and to find out about life at university.

-During the Autumn Term 2017, the Schools’ Liaison Officer has delivered Engineering Departments free outreach education programme to over 400 KS2 pupils at 10 schools in Lancashire and Cumbria.
+During the Autumn Term 2017, the Schools’ Liaison Officer has delivered School of Engineering free outreach education programme to over 400 KS2 pupils at 10 schools in Lancashire and Cumbria.